Code

 Rubrics

-- Capacité à appliquer la méthode Scrum à un cas d'usage.
+- Capacité à appliquer la méthode Scrum à des cas d'usages / Ability to apply the Scrum Methodology to real-world use cases

 Content : structure and schedule